indra-labs/indra/README.md

 [White Paper](docs/whitepaper.md)

-## Contributors Welcome

-File issues relating to what you want to work on, and we'll add you to the team and set up your tasks on the kanban.

-For now the Law is what @l0k18 and @lyowhs say it is, but mainly just be nice and keep your inputs within the critical path towards release.

-Code, documentation, the white paper, logo designs, whatever floats your boat.
-If you like and are good with Github Pages we can get a landing page started.

-Even, if you just want to do the journalist thing with us and promote this project on social media, note that mostly we don't use them, other than nostr and twitter.
-Just make an issue, or contact us through other ways, we are most willing to do interviews to present our work.

-## Ideas?
-Suggestions?

-There is the beginnings of a scheme for collaborative development of augmentations of the protocol available [here](https://github.com/indra-labs/iap).
-The first will be written soon, which will explain how to submit drafts, mostly just forking and making PRs and marking it with a big DRAFT label until it has been agreed by the community and developers if implementing it should happen.

-The RFC type model for community involvement has been very effective, and most especially, for projects that are not bound to any kind of registered corporative entity anywhere.
-We will not be registering unless there is very good reason.
-We want this to remain the property of the community of users, service providers and developers.

 ## About the Indra Network Protocol

 The ubiquitous use of encryption on the internet took some time to happen,